vladigr1/HellowWorld/vim.md

 da) == delete all group

 ### put replace change

-//deleted line stored in a vim register.\
+Deleting a line in vim will stored it for pasting.

 p == put\
 r == replace char\
 shift-r == Replace mode replace until pressed esc\